OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **MyApp.connstrings.octopus.config** to file **MyApp.WinSvc.exe.config**.

-## Applying Multiple Transforms to a Single Target in a Different Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformstoasingletargetinadifferentdirectory}
+## Applying multiple transforms to a single target in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformstoasingletargetinadifferentdirectory}

 Given a package which has the structure: